KelvinMsft/kHypervisor/README.md

  1. Compiled kHypervisor.sys and DdiMon.sys by kHypervisor and NestedHypervisor respectively

- 2. We only support Signle core temporarily.
-(We can set a multi-core by msconfig.exe)
+ 2. We supports a multi-core environment

  3. Install DdiMon.sys and kHypervisor.sys by following command: